sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 I essentially recycled the notepad++ integration procedure by configuring my tweaked rundolines programmes in the VSCode to run Stata code.

-### Stata + Sublime Text 3
+### Stata + Sublime Text 4

-Sublime Text (<https://www.sublimetext.com/3>) is stunning and incredibly fast.
+Sublime Text (<https://www.sublimetext.com>) is stunning and incredibly fast.
 You'll see Sublime Text just launches in a second.
 It's beautiful.
 It's a pure joy!

 I have to admit that Sublime Text has *some* learning curve.
 First-time users may find Sublime Text overwhelming due to its technical aspects to learn.
 I think this is totally worth it.
 Allow yourself to learn at your own pace and learn a keyboard shortcut one at a time.
 Once you get the hang of using menu options and their corresponding shortcuts, code-writing becomes very fast.
-Sublime Text has become an indispensable tool for me over years (especially during Covid!) and I highly recommend using it.
+Sublime Text has become an indispensable tool for me over years and I highly recommend using it.

 For integration, there is an excellent resource: <https://packagecontrol.io/packages/StataEditor>.

-I have a light theme dedicated to run Stata code in Sublime Text 3.
+I have a light theme dedicated to run Stata code for Sublime Text 3.
 My customised light-theme is available in the repository.

 # INSTRUCTIONS BEGINE HERE